peterhinch/micropython-async/TUTORIAL.md

 loop.run_until_complete(foo())
 ```

-Note that if the coro awaits a long delay, it will not be rescheduled until the
+Note that if the coro issues `await asyncio.sleep(t)` where `t` is a long delay
+it will not be rescheduled until `t` has elapsed.
+If the timeout has elapsed
-time has elapsed.
-The `TimeoutError` will occur as soon as the coro is
+before the `sleep` is complete the `TimeoutError` will occur when the coro is
-scheduled.
-But in real time and from the point of view of the calling coro, its
+scheduled - i.e. when `t` has elapsed.
+In real time and from the point of view
-response to the `TimeoutError` will correspondingly be delayed.
+of the calling coro, its response to the `TimeoutError` will be delayed.

 If this matters to the application, create a long delay by awaiting a short one
 in a loop.
 The coro `asyn.sleep` [supports this](./PRIMITIVES.md#41-coro-sleep).